sandialabs/qick-dawg/installation/Readme.md

 RFSoC4x2 Schematic <sup>[1](#RFSoc4x2_Schematic)</sup>

-Note that you can instead leave the balun in place and directly solder coax cables to the capacitor terminals, however, this is more difficult and it is easy to destroy the capacitor terminals with the solder iron.
+Note if you are worried about removing the balun from your RFSoC4x2, marketplaces such as Digikey sell replacement baluns, if you wanted to restore the functionality of the ADC in the future.

 ## 1c.
 Connect PMOD digial outputs